 Project Management Strategies for Complex Projects equips project managers with innovative solutions to address complex projects.
 It was the tenth research project in the SHRP2 Renewal Focus Area and is also known as Renewal 10 (R10).
 The R10 product guides project teams through 5DPM: cost, schedule, technical requirements, finance, and context, expanding on the three-dimensional process.
-5DPM facilitates the integration of these factors into the overall project management process.
-Using R10's planning methods and execution tools, project teams 1) quantify the level of complexity in each of the five dimensions, 2) apply the planning methods to the most complex areas, and 3) develop action plans and identify execution tools to address complexities.
+5DPM facilitates the integration of these factors into the overall project teams 1) quantify the level of complexity in each of the five dimensions, 2) apply the planning methods to the most complex areas, and 3) develop action plans and identify execution tools to address complexities.